-CONTRIBUTIONS.
-REVENUE AND NET ASSETS RELEASED FROM RESTRICTIONS
+CONTRIBUTIONS, REVENUE AND NET ASSETS RELEASED FROM RESTRICTIONS

 Revenue is recognized when earned and support when contributions are made, which may be when cash is received, unconditional promises are made, or ownership of other assets is transferred to CCIH.
-Membership revenue is recognized when received.
-CCIH reports gifts of cash and other assets as support with donor restriction if they are received with donor stipulations that limit the use of the donated amounts.
+Membership revenue is recognized when earned, and unpaid membership revenue is written off as bad debt expense at the end of each fiscal year.
+CCIH reports gifts of cash and other assets as support with donor restrictions if they are received with donor stipulations that limit the use of the donated amounts.
 When a stipulated time restriction ends or purpose restriction is satisfied, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as satisfaction of purposes restrictions.